dohooo/react-native-reanimated-carousel/README.md

 Updates：
 - Reconstructed some logic, sliding animation more smooth, natural
-- timingProps -> springConfig （The configuration of the 'duration' property is no longer supported by this configuration）
+- timingConfig -> springConfig （The configuration of the 'duration' property is no longer supported by this configuration）

 ## Reason